MobinYengejehi/Sunshine/remove_pin_pair.md

 Which will bypass the session verification check.

-The final function definition must like be:
+The final function definition must be like:

 # Function: serverinfo
 ```cpp